murundong/.Net5-Example/README.md

-# .Net5Template
+# .Net5-Example

-.Net5 Template(Use Castle.Windsor for DI)
+.Net5-Example(Use Castle.Windsor for DI)